snowplow-incubator/consent-tracking-accelerator/content/_index.md

 #### Prerequisites

-{{% notice tip %}} Complete our Advanced Analytics for Web accelerator if you don’t have any Snowplow modelled web data in your warehouse yet.
-You don’t need a working Snowplow pipeline, a sample events dataset is provided. {{% /notice %}}
+{{% notice tip %}}
+Complete our [Advanced Analytics for Web](https://docs.snowplow.io/accelerators/web/) accelerator if you don't have any Snowplow modelled web data in your warehouse yet.
+You don't need a working Snowplow pipeline, a sample events dataset is provided.
+{{% /notice %}}

 **Modeling and Visualisation**
 - dbt CLI installed or dbt Cloud account available